Annexe planning permission in an AONB

 We were delighted when the local planning authority agreed to proceed with these conditions.
 The local parish council were also satisfied by this, therefore no longer wishing to call the application into committee and the application was approved.

-It is always best to first seek advice from a planning consultancy such as ourselves, who can provide information on developments in areas such as AONB’s, whether these have a chance of being approved and the potential challenges that may arise.
+It is always best to first seek advice from a planning consultancy such as ourselves.
+We can provide information on developments in areas such as AONBs.
+Whether these have a chance of being approved and the potential challenges that may arise.
+If problems such as those above were to arise we can also provide support and solutions.
+As evidenced by the application, it is possible for solutions to be found so that all parties are happy.

 Here to help you make a success of your project